 In 2016, 44 percent of the races for state Senate and 54 percent of the races for state House had only one candidate running unopposed.
 Voters in these districts – roughly half the state – had no choice at all as to who represents them in the Legislature.

-That’s why we’re working to enact the Texas Voter Choice Act before the current legislative session ends on May 29, 2017.
+That’s why we’re working to enact the Texas Voter Choice Act in the 2019 Texas Legislative Session.

 And we need your help to get it done.